zwiebert/tronferno-mcu-bin/docs/CLI.md

         timer daily=-2000;      not up,   down 20:00

-* weekly=TTTTTTT - sets a timer for each week day. week days are from left to right: monday, tuesday, wednesday, thursday, friday, saturday, sunday
+* weekly=TTTTTTT - sets a timer for each week day. week days are from left to right: Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday
   * T - Each T is a 8 digit time string like described above with daily option.
-A plus sign repeats the previous T.  So you can copy the values from monday to tuesday and so on.
+A plus sign repeats the previous T.  So you can copy the values from Monday to Tuesday and so on.

-       `timer weekly=0730-++++0900-+;    up monday-friday at 07:30, and saturday-sunday at 09:00`
+       `timer weekly=0730-++++0900-+;    up Monday-Friday at 07:30, and Saturday-Sunday at 09:00`

 * astro=N  Sets the astro timer.
-The time of civil dusk for each day of the year is calcualated by geographical config settings.
+The time of civil dusk for each day of the year is calculated by geographical config settings.
 The shutter will then close at that time.
 Note: There is no automatic for open at dawn built into the receivers.
 Its only for closing.
   * N - time offset in minutes.
 Negative number make the shutter closing earlier.

         `timer astro=-30;    closes shutter thirty minutes before civil dusk`